intel/virtual-storage-manager/INSTALL.md

 **Version:** 1.1

-**Source:** 2015-01
+**Source:** 2015-03

 **Keywords:** Ceph, Virtual Storage Management

 Preparation
 ===================================
 Before you get ready to install VSM, you should prepare your environment.
-The sections here are very helpful for understanding the deployment concepts.
+The sections here are helpful for understanding the deployment concepts.

 **Note**: For a Ceph cluster created and managed by VSM you need to prepare at least three storage nodes plus a VSM controller node.
-VSM requires a minimum of three Ceph storage nodes before it will create a Ceph cluster.
+VSM requires a minimum of three Ceph storage nodes (physical or virtual) before it will create a Ceph cluster.

 #Roles